XanaduAI/strawberryfields/doc/introduction/remote.rst

 current working directory.
 You can also omit the ``--output`` parameter to print the result to the screen.

-Furthermore, saved Blackbird scripts can be imported as a Strawberry Fields program using the :func:`~.load` function:
+Furthermore, saved Blackbird scripts can be imported as Strawberry Fields programs using the :func:`~.load` function:

 >>> prog = load("test.xbb")